 QWhat sets Thales College apart?

 Most colleges and universities teach the Liberal Arts and offer professional degrees.
 Few colleges and universities approach them the way we do at Thales College.
 Our faculty show how knowledge is linked across the disciplines and how the Liberal Arts support professional life as well as the good life.

 You will learn from your professors in small seminars and in one-on-one mentoring sessions.
 You will share what you learn with people in your community as well as in the classroom.
-You will hear lectures via online content from the best minds in the world.
-Together, online course material, seminars, and mentoring will provide you with the richest possible environment for acquiring a liberal arts and professional education.
-Course work and internship experience help you develop a wealth of knowledge and skills that will thoroughly prepare you to succeed in the real world.
+You will study content from the best minds in the world.
+Course work and internship experience will help you develop a wealth of knowledge and skills that will thoroughly prepare you to succeed in the real world.

 Thales College is unlike any other college.
 Your college experience with us is focused on preparing you for a career and a fulfilling life.
 We help you maintain a disciplined study schedule and a balanced life while giving you a quality education that will set you apart from your peers.